Skip to content

 Using pip

-The main conversion tool for Sigma is sigma-cli.
-The easiest way to install sigma-cli is through the Python 3 package manager pip.
+Alternatively, you can install sigma-cli permanently through the Python 3 package manager pip.

 bash